nanvel/blog/pages/books.md

 ## Archive

+- Managing for Results by Peter F. Drucker (19%)
 - The Happiness Project by Gretchen Rubin (55%)
 - The Backpacker by John Harris (13%)
 - Be Bad First: Get Good at Things Fast to Stay Ready for the Future by Erika Andersen (23%)